Maverynthia/DCSUdubModMod/README.md

 this guy → this person, to make it gender neutral when referncing the protag.
 Yuukochi → Before this, Nokia ia making nicknames for Yuuko and it was left, save this one.
 Rebellions → Nokia usually uses the wrong English when speaking thus Rebellions and not Rebels.
+Administrator-san → San doesn't specify gender so assigning Mr. is incorrect.
+Same with Navit-san.
+Rerorero World → Rerorero is the sound made licking something... it's also a Jojo reference so I put it back in.
+Bumblemon → The original was Barbar-chan which is both a cutesy nickname and a diminutive thus an insult.
+Bumblemon might be an actual Digimon (eventually)
+Super-Duper Demon Lord → 大 Dai Big Demon King.
+He's being silly with the amount of 'dai' he's using so I added it back in as a series of translation.
 <hr>
 <b>Other</b>

 There was a part in the Jimiken storyline that was ommited in English.
 The Korean however has the two extra bands that she mentions and were added.

+THere might be other stuff I changed and fixed that wasn't noted.
+Sometimes I do stuff in a big batch as I play.
 <hr>
 <b>What to do with this?</b>